 The Department will send an acknowledgement letter once your application has been received.

-The standard processing times for the Subclass 491 visa as at 31 January 2023 is that:
+The standard processing times for the 491 visa (as at April 2025) for each pathway are as follows:

 Visa outcome